cKlee/movingwall/movingwall-tmp.md

 % Moving Wall Ontology (MWO)
 % Carsten Klee (ZDB)
-% 2013-07-24 09:15:45 +0200
+% 2013-07-24 09:59:13 +0200

 # Introduction

-The **Moving Wall Ontology (MWO)** is a vocabulary to express the retention period of an item for a specific service.
+The **Moving Wall Ontology (MWO)** is a vocabulary to express a limitation to a document service.

+In the real world limitations of document services are often called 'retention period', 'access restriction' or 'moving wall'.

 ## Status of this document